 Barrio de Santa Cruz

-The area has a number of cafés that serve some delicious coffee and tapas as well as paella.
+The area has several cafés that serve some delicious coffee and tapas, as well as paella.
 Barrio de Santa Cru is the best spot for lunch and escaping the bustling Alicante.

 Museo de Arte Contemporáneo de Alicante